mwiens91/SpaceMAGE/README.md

 of light and dark matter extraction disturbing the gravitational makeup of the galaxy, the galaxy needs a hero to fight for humanity's survival.

-In a desperate measure, propanemike 01 awakens MAGE, a venture capitalist from the old days, to fight the AI.
+In a desperate measure, propanemike01 awakens MAGE, a venture capitalist from the old days, to fight the central AI cluster bringing ruin to the galaxy.

 ## Watch it!